Henripan/NEW-WP/README.md

 >189 mirna\_cancer = as.matrix(read.table("`Input miRNA expression.txt`", head = FALSE, sep = "\t"))<br>
 >190 mrna\_cancer = as.matrix(read.table("`Input mRNA expression.txt`", head = FALSE, sep = "\t"))<br>

 Those three files should be provided by the users, which contains the paired expression profiles of miRNAs and mRNAs of the samples that they are interested in.
+Note that the input miRNA/mRNA file should be a non-negative matrix, in order for the program to execute correctly.

 ---
 ### 4. Reproduction of the miRTIGO paper`s experiments<br>